 The person concerned may within one month of the decision having been conveyed to him, object thereto to Congregational Council, who is obliged to hear him.
 If the objection is not resolved, the person may, within a further month, appeal to the Circuit Council, whose decision shall be final.
 The objection does not suspend the termination.

-(3) All rights and duties of a member of the Congregation cease upon the termination of membership.
+(3) All rights and duties of a member of the congregation cease upon the termination of membership.
 Rights and duties arising from legal transactions remain unaffected.

 Section 7 Loss of Rights by a Member

-(1) The rights of a member of the Congregation to vote or to be elected may be withdrawn.
+(1) The rights of a member of the congregation to vote or to be elected may be withdrawn.

-(2) The procedure for withdrawing the right to vote and to be elected is regulated by the Rules on the Election of Congregational Council Members.
+(2) The procedure for withdrawing the right to vote and to be elected is regulated by the Rules for the Election of Congregational Council Members.

 CHAPTER THREE